dianafreeman/dianasteakleyfreeman.com/content/blog/2019-03-31-digital-self-care.md

 ---
 slug: digital-self-care
-date: '2019-03-31'
+date: "2019-03-31"
-title: 'Digital Self-Care in the era of #InsertCrisisHere'
+title: "Digital Self-Care in the era of #InsertCrisisHere"
 tags:
   - humane
   - techology